-CS-110 Ethics and Information Technology
+CS-110 Ethics and Information Technology (1.00 cr.)

 Discussion of the ethical and legal issues created by the introduction of information technology into everyday life.
 Codes of ethics for computer users.
 Topics may include, but are not limited to, information ownership, individual privacy, computer crime, communications and freedom of expression, encryption and security.